-- Develop whole school reward system - Further develop practices which remain intuitive to the needs of the pupils through development and strengthening of interpersonal relationships. - Enhance positive behaviour and relational practice to promote a positive and supportive environment formed of cohesive beliefs, values and expectations. - Develop an environment of consistent thinking, practice and 'buy in' across staff, students and parents which will lead to a shared sense of cohesion and belonging.
+- Further develop practices which remain intuitive to the needs of the pupils through development and strengthening of interpersonal relationships. - Enhance positive behaviour and relational practice to promote a positive and supportive environment formed of cohesive beliefs, values and expectations. - Develop an environment of consistent thinking, practice and 'buy in' across staff, students and parents which will lead to a shared sense of cohesion and belonging.

-Personal Development - judged to be Outstanding

-How school is sustaining improvements as a result of our evaluations
+Personal Development - judged to be Outstanding How school is sustaining improvements as a result of our evaluations